archanakalburgi/Image_Search_OpenAI_Clip/Readme.md

 # Goals
 - Should be able to see the work, without any installation.
 (Deployed version)
 - Should be able to run the project in 10 min. (docker or simple <5 steps)
-- Should be able to get a feel of what this project is about without having to get the whole thing running
-   - Host it on Heroku?
-   - Make a Docker image?
-So that it just runs (docker is everywhere?)

 # Documentation